Transistors

 4N-purity PbSn/PbSnAg/PbSb preforms in die-attach shapes (discs/squares), hermetically packed; supports high-temperature, forming-gas reflow for low-void, robust joints in IGBT discretes and modules.

-• High-temp stability & strong heat conduction
+• High-temperature stability & strong heat conduction

 • Compatible with Au/Ag/Cu finishes; wide size range